Andre1989/datasciencecoursera/README.md

 It was my fault anyways.

 ### Important note2:
-Since I think the dataset of step 5 has nothing to do with the one of step 4, it included all the original variables and not only the means and standar deviations.
+Since I think the dataset of step 5 (called tidy_data in the script) has nothing to do with the one of step 4 (called total_data in the script), it included all the original variables and not only the means and standard deviations.
 I have the dataset of step 5 here in github, and the one of steps 1-4 in the coursera upload database.
-They have the same name.
+They have the same name, sorry (mydata.txt).

 ### Script Description